FadhilPM/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `ArtHive` and the **Actor** is the `artist`, unless specified otherwise)
+(For all use cases below, the **System** is the `ArtHive` and the **Actor** is the `Artist`, unless specified otherwise)

 **Use case: UC02 - Tag Project to Contact**
-**Actor: Artist**
 **MSS**

-1. Artist wants to tag a Project to a Contact.
+1. Artist wants to tag a Project to a Contact, and enters the `tag` command
-2. ArtHive requests for details (Phone Number of Contact & Project Name).
-3. Artist enters the required data.
+2. Artist enters the contact's Phone Number and Project Name after a p/ and t/ delimiter respectively.
-4. ArtHive adds the Project Name to the Contact, and shows a success message.
+3. ArtHive adds the Project Name to the Contact, and shows a success message.

     Use case ends.